hathora/buildkits/typescript-client-sdk/README.md

 import { HathoraClient } from "@hathora/client-sdk";

 async function establishConnection() {
-  return new Promise((resolve) => {
-    // Instantiate an object which represents our local connection info... const connectionInfo = { host: "localhost", port: 4000, transportType: "tcp" as const };
+  // Instantiate an object which represents our local connection info... const connectionInfo = {
+    host: "localhost",
+    port: 4000,
+    transportType: "tcp" as const,
+  };

   // Or pass undefined if working in a production Hathora environment
   // const connectionInfo = undefined;

   // Instantiate our client object (this is where you provide a valid Hathora APP_ID, which here is being passed via an environment variable) const client = new HathoraClient("YOUR_HATHORA_APP_ID", connectionInfo);

   // Use the client to get a token for the user const token = await client.loginAnonymous();

   // You can now create a new public room const newPublicRoomId = await client.createPublicLobby(token);

   // Or a new private room
   const newPrivateRoomId = await client.createPrivateLobby(token);

   // And query for existing public rooms const existingPublicRoomIds = await client.getPublicLobbies(token);

-    // Create a HathoraConnection instance
-    const connection = client.newConnection(newPublicRoomId);
+  // Create a HathoraConnection instance const connection = client.newConnection(newPublicRoomId);

   // Handle connection closing how you like connection.onClose((error) => {
     console.error("Connection closed", error);
   });

   // Initiate the connection
   connection.connect(token);

-    // And resolve our promise, passing our connection to be used later... resolve(connection);
+  // Return our connection to be used later... return connection;
-  });
 }
 ```